 • I added rolled oats to this recipe.
 However, they can be skipped without any change to the recipe.

 • These muffins can be refrigerated for up to 4 days.
-Let them cool on a wire rack before saving them in an air-tight container in the refrigerator.
+Let them cool on a wire rack before saving them in an airtight container.
 I lightly warm them in the microwave for 10 seconds before enjoying them.

-Sometimes I enjoy topping them with some sugar glaze to get a sweet kick (okay, I am making them a bit unhealthy here ?).
+Sometimes, I enjoy topping them with sugar glaze to give them a sweet kick (okay, am I making them a bit unhealthy here?).

 Why you will love these Whole Wheat Pumpkin Muffins?